 How is the Aqueduct Closed?

-This closing process requires skill and precision, as any mistake could compromise the functioning of the aqueduct or waste water.
+This closing process requires skill and precision, as any mistake could compromise the operation of the aqueduct or waste water.
 The simplicity and efficiency of the mechanism reflect the care put into the design of the bridge and the hydraulic system.

-The Sculptures on Display at Tsujunkyo Bridge
+The Sculptures on Display at the Tsujunkyo Bridge

 The sculptures, scattered around the area near the bridge, perfectly combine historical tradition with elements of contemporary culture.
 They have become a special point of interest for anime fans, who often visit the region to take photos with the friendly character and explore the historical surroundings of the bridge.